 While academic achievement is the baseline requirement, Bennis Scholars ultimately will be chosen based on their moral force of character and instinct to lead on behalf of others.
 The program is intended for students who display intellectual curiosity beyond their major fields of study, and who are willing to engage in socially important endeavors that require risk-taking and development of new skills.

-Finally, Bennis Scholars must agree to take an active part in all the Program’s formal group activities, most of which will be offered on Friday afternoons.
+Finally, Bennis Scholars must agree to take an active part in all formal group activities, most of which will be offered on Friday afternoons.
 Other activities will be flexibly scheduled in order to accommodate the Scholars’ different class demands.

 For the Spring 2017 application process, eligible second-semester sophomores must submit an online application, including the following items: